rackerlabs/docs-rackspace-federation/doc/gettingstarted/index.rst

    - :ref:`Add Rackspace Federation at your Identity Provider<add-rfi-idp-gs-ug>`

-2. Add an |idp| by using one of the following methods:
+2. Add an |idp| at Rackspace by using one of the following methods:

    - :ref:`Add an Identity Provider in the Control Panel<add-idp-cp-gs-ug>`